EricThomson/tfrecord-view/readme.md

 # tfrecord-view
 How to consume data from TFRecord files, which are used in the Tensorflow [object detection api](https://github.com/tensorflow/models/tree/master/research/object_detection).
-I use it to double check my augmentation pipeline (built with [imgaug](https://github.com/aleju/imgaug)), and TFRecord encoding.
+I use it to double ensure that my augmentation pipeline and TFRecord encoding worked properly.

 Currently tested in Linux.
 Not sure about behavior in Windows.